Skip to Main Content

 Oral Hygiene & Dental Disease in Cats

-Inattentive oral hygiene can lead to tartar and plaque buildup on the teeth, eventually leading to dental disease.
-A common symptom of dental disease is bad breath, which is caused by bacteria buildup in the cat's mouth.
+Bad oral hygiene can lead to tartar and plaque buildup on the teeth, eventually leading to dental disease.
+And a common symptom of dental disease is bad breath.

 If any of these symptoms accompanies your cat's bad breath, there is a chance they are suffering from a dental disease: